BPintoJetstar/annotation/How to Install LAMP + Laravel.md

 Laravel new <project name>
 php  artisan serve
 ```
-after that you should be able to access your server by localhost file
+after that you should be able to access your server by localhost IP